-I recently discovered: A silver lining of lockdown: A stunning six-metre waterfall only 10 minutes bike ride from my home in PT Chevalier.
-It is Auckland’s only natural inner city waterfall.
+I recently discovered: A stunning six-metre waterfall only 10 minutes bike ride from my home in Point Chevalier.
+It is Auckland’s only natural inner-city waterfall.

 The people I rely on for my wellbeing are: There are many for all sorts of different reasons.
 But it is close girlfriends who keep me on track.

 My favourite website is: Right now there is not much time for anything besides work-related websites: ResDiary for our restaurant bookings, Xero, IRD and Westpac.
 Sad but true.

 The last meal out I had that truly impressed me was: At Pasture.
 Six of us dined there and had a fantastic meal and a lot of fun.